LogtalkDotOrg/logtalk3/scripts/NOTES.md

 using `cscript.exe` from a DOS command line shell (you may download WSH 5.6 from `http://msdn.microsoft.com/downloads/list/webdev.asp`).

+Man pages are provided for all POSIX shell scripts, which can be listed using the `apropos logtalk` command.

 - `build_release.sh`
 	helper script for building most of the distribution files of a new Logtalk release; accepts as an optional argument a version identifier